Katari Veera Surasundarangi

-Katari Veera Surasundarangi is a 2012 Indian Kannada-language romantic fantasy film starring Upendra triple role two leads and one cameo appearance and Ramya.
+Katari Veera Surasundarangi is a 2012 Indian Kannada-language romantic fantasy film starring Upendra in a triple role (two leads and one cameo appearance) and Ramya.
 The film is a spiritual sequel to Upendra's 2003 film Raktha Kanneeru.
 Veteran actor Ambareesh also plays a vital role.
 The film is directed by Suresh Krishna and produced by Munirathna.
 It is the second full-length 3D film in Kannada cinema.

 Plot

-Upendra, is a wannabe don who dies in a gang war.
+Upendra is a wannabe don who dies in a gang war.
 When he reaches the doors of Heaven and Hell, he decides to go to hell as he feels heaven's beautiful look and silence makes it boring.
 He soon meets Yama, who is unable to decide whether to put him in hell or heaven as he has not committed any sin nor a good deed.
 In the midst of this, Upendra finds his father, Mohan (also Upendra) and also falls in love with Indraja, the daughter of Indra.
 After her initial rejection of him, he manages to get her to reciprocate his feelings.

 But Indra, refusing to let his daughter marry a human, challenges Upendra that he has to go back to Earth for 10 days with Indraja with the condition that he forgets the fact that he ever died, once he reaches there.
 Furthermore, the challenge also stipulates that if he commits a sin during the 10 day period, he will have to forget Indraja.
 Upendra and Indraja accept the challenge and go to earth with Yama and Chitragupta.
 Once on earth, Upendra and Indraja get together with Upendra forgetting everything that happened when he died.

 But he overhears Indraja talking to Indra secretly and remembers everything.
 Yama, in the meantime, is desperate to make sure Upendra loses the challenge.
 He even changes Upendra's face with that of the don who killed Upendra in the first place.
 The film ends with Yama understanding the power of love and leaving Earth, while Upendra and Indraja get married.